OpenLocalizationTestOrg/AX-Docs-Sandbox.zh-cn/dev-itpro/analytics-bi-reporting/recruiting-analysis-power-bi-content-pack.md

 <a name="accessing-the-content-pack"></a>Accessing the content pack
 --------------------------

 You can find the Recruiting content pack in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
-For more information about how to download the content pack and connect it to your Microsoft Dynamics 365 for Operations data, see [Power BI content from Microsoft and your partners](https://blogs.msdn.microsoft.com/dynamicsaxbi/2016/12/12/power-bi-content-from-microsoft-and-your-partners/).
+For more information about how to download the content pack and connect it to your Microsoft Dynamics 365 for Operations data, see [Power BI content in LCS from Microsoft and your partners](power-bi-content-microsoft-partners.md).

 ## <a name="reports-that-are-included-in-the-content-pack"></a>Reports that are included in the content pack
 After you’ve connected the content pack to your Dynamics 365 for Operations data, the reports show your organization’s data.
 If you’ve never used Microsoft Power BI before, you can learn more about it on the [Guided Learning page for Power BI](https://powerbi.microsoft.com/en-us/guided-learning/?WT.mc_id=PBIService_GetData).
 The reports that are included in the content pack have both charts and tables that contain additional information.
 The following table describes the reports.